caiobegotti/Pod-Restarts/README.md

 Also lists all the containers restarting inside the pods
 $ kubectl pod-restarts -c

+Sort Hashicorp's Vault pods by last start time (can be used with -c too)
+$ kubectl pod-restarts -n vault --sort-by=start

 Flags:
   -c, --containers         Also lists containers restarts, ignoring thresholds -h, --help               help for pod-restarts